pablesaish/Earthquakes-IndianSubcontinent/README.md

 ### Prerequisites

-Make sure you have **Python 3.x** installed along with the following libraries:
+Make sure you have **Python** installed along with the following libraries:

 ```bash
 pip install plotly